Transfer Estimates for Causal Effects across Heterogeneous Sites: Optimal Predictors for Model Shift

 To address the potential non-existence of an unregularized solution to (\ref{S_op_defn}), \cite{HMW03} and \cite{HMWY10} impose high-level conditions on the cross-correlation operator to ensure existence (see Proposition 4.2 in \cite{HMW03}).
 Since our focus is on prediction, we focus instead on the achievable IMSE, allowing for the possibility that unregularized canonical variates need not be well-defined.
 This approach parallels the analysis of \cite{CEGR08} who consider estimation of the largest canonical correlation between two $L_2$ processes and show that this scalar parameter can be approximated arbitrarily closely via regularized canonical correlation analysis.

 \cite{YMS11} propose regression based on a singular value decomposition of the operator $T_{\mu\tau}$ rather than $T_{\mu\mu}^{-1/2}T_{\mu\tau}$,

+Similarly, \cite{ROg07} propose functional partial least squares for functional regression.
 A finite-$K$ expansion based on spectral analysis of $T_{\mu\tau}$ has no known optimality properties but elegantly sidesteps the problem of inverting $T_{\mu\mu}$ and therefore works under weaker conditions and is numerically stable in the absence of regularization.

 Another important approach proposed by \cite{BCF17} who directly minimize the mean-square error of prediction in a functional linear regression model, subject to a nuclear norm penalization of the projection operator $B$.
 The particular appeal of that approach is that it offers a ``one-stop" approach towards regularization with a single tuning parameter, and directly optimizes the in-sample predictive performance subject to that penalty.
 Their approach assumes that $B$ is a Hilbert-Schmidt (kernel) operator which is not guaranteed under our assumptions.
 Their approach is also designed towards delivering a consistent estimator for $B$ in a setting where $G$ is large.